matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 ## Potential issues

+### Receiving a rogue random delayed event ID

 If you ask for "the message with `origin_server_ts` closest to Jan 1st 2018" you might actually get a rogue random delayed one that was backfilled from a federated server, but the human can figure that out by trying again with a slight variation on the date or something.

+### Receiving an unrenderable event ID

+Another issue is that clients could land on an event they can't/won't render, such as a reaction, then they'll be forced to desperately seek around the timeline until they find an event they can do something with.

+Eg:
+ - Client wants to jump to January 1st, 2022
+ - Server says there's an event on January 2nd, 2022 that is close enough
+ - Client finds out there's a ton of unrenderable events like memberships, poll responses, reactions, etc at that time
+ - Client starts paginating forwards, finally finding an event on January 27th it can render
+ - Client wasn't aware that the actual nearest neighbouring event was backwards on December 28th, 2021 because it didn't paginate in that direction
+ - User is confused that they are a month past the target date when the message is *right there*.

+Clients can be smarter here though.
+Clients can see when events were sent as they paginate and if they see they're going more than a couple days out, they can also try the other direction before going further and further away.

+Clients can also just explain to the user what happened with a little toast: "We were unable to find an event to display on January 1st, 2022.
+The closest event after that date is on January 27th."

+### Abusing the `/timestamp_to_event` API to get the `m.room.create` event

 Clients could abuse this new API for getting the `m.room.create` event, so servers might want to put extra care into optimizing whatever lookups they do.